 Brooklyn Anti-Violence Coalition, Women of Courage (2019); Colegio de Abogados y Abogadas de Puerto Rico, Special Recognition (Hurricane Maria Assistance)(2018); Somos El Futuro, Award in Recognition of Pacheco & Lugo, Attorneys At Law for its 25th year Anniversary as the First Hispanic Women Owned Law Firm in New York (2018); Boricua College, Professional Achievement Award in the Law “The Law Firm of Pacheco & Lugo, PLLC” (2017); Latino Judges Association, Hon.
 Frank Torres Award for Commitment to Diversity, Pacheco & Lugo, PLLC (2016); Kings County District Attorney “Legal Community Award” (2015); Latino Stars 2015 Top Lawyer Award; bestowed honor as Godmother of the “Señor de los Milagros” feast San Sebastian (2014); “Outstanding Leadership and Community Service Award” from Rockland County Community College (2013); “Woman of Impact of the 21st Century Award” from Dominican Sunday, Inc. for leadership and legal services to the Hispanic community (2012); “Premio Abogacia” award from the Instituto de Puerto Rico New York for excellence and assistance to the community (2010); “Business Women of the Year” award from the New York City Hispanic Chamber of Commerce (2006); “Salute to Women in Leadership” Time Magazine (2008); “Business Women of the Year” award from the New York State Hispanic Business Coalition (2005); “Pioneer” award from the Puerto Rican Bar Association for contributing to the positive imagery of Hispanic lawyers (2001); “Women of the Year 2000 Award” from the Hispanic Day Parade (2000); “Distinguished Person Award” from the Hispanic Day Parade for contributing to the positive imagery of the Hispanic person (1998); “Second Circuit Court of Appeals Award” from Clerk’s Office for her contribution to the law (1997); received “The Bridges to the Future Award” from The Coalition of 100 Black Women, The Asian Women in Business, and The 100 Hispanic Women (1997); El Diario’s International Women of the Year award (1997); National Puerto Rican Day Parade, Inc. “Business Women of the Year Award” for “untiring efforts in providing a positive image to our youth” (1996); commendation from the Office of the Comptroller City of New York for “the groundbreaking success” as the founding partner of the first Hispanic women-owned law firm in New York (1996); “Men and Women Caucus Award” for outstanding dedication to the advancement of small business (1995); honored as “Women of the Year” by the Brooklyn Democrats (1994); “Hispanic Business Woman of the Year” by the New York State Department of Economic Development and Puerto Rican/Latino Business Development Center (1994); “New York State Comptroller Civic Service Award” for her hard work and unwavering commitment in the areas of financing and economic development (1994); “Valores Humanos Award”, a humanitarian award, for establishing a distinguished Hispanic Wall Street law firm (1994); New York University “La Herencia Latina” honor for dedication to the Latino community (1994); “The Emergency Medical Service Hispanic Society Award” for providing valuable assistance and legal expertise in the formation and organization of the corporation and in aiding the Hispanic Community (1994); “Ramon E. Betances Award” for heroism in saving the lives of people during the World Trade Center bombing disaster (1993); the Daily News “Viva New York 1993 Civic Award” in recognition of her outstanding community achievement and leadership in the Hispanic community; and the “Vale Un Peru Award” for distinguished community service and her unselfish devotion in the diffusion of the Peruvian culture (1992).

 Ms. Pacheco has appeared on various television programs.
-She appeared on “Important Person of the Week” (Telemundo); “Business Women of the Week” (cable channel); “Technology and the Law” (Telemundo); “The Changing Role of the Hispanic Women” (FOX TV shown throughout USA); Segment on The Cypress Hills Cemetery Case being handled by Pacheco & Lugo (Ocurrio Asi); Good Day New York, Hispanic Heritage Month “Role Models” (Fox TV); Radio WADO 1280 an AM frequency Spanish radio talk show program regarding Economic Development; CNN; and CNN Latino.
+She appeared on “Important Person of the Week” (Telemundo); “Business Women of the Week” (cable channel); “Technology and the Law” (Telemundo); “The Changing Role of the Hispanic Women” (FOX TV shown throughout USA); Segment on The Cypress Hills Cemetery Case being handled by Pacheco & Lugo (Ocurrio Asi); Good Day New York, Hispanic Heritage Month “Role Models” (Fox TV); legal commentator on CNN and CNN Latino; Radio WADO 1280 an AM frequency Spanish radio talk show program regarding Economic Development.
 Ms. Pacheco is the co-radio talk host “Pacheco & Lugo in Action” on WADO 1280; and she occasionally appears on English and Spanish Language Television news to discuss and provide opinion on legal matters.